‘Big Brother 18’: Nicole Franzel Unfollows Corey Brooks On Instagram, It’s Over?

 A post shared by Nicole Franzel ???? (@coconuts_) on

 Corey’s fear about beginning a romance with Nicole during Big Brother Season 18 was because he didn’t want to hurt her.
 It looks like something happened between them, but neither one of them has said what.
 The biggest hint that something happened between them was Nicole unfollowed Corey on all her social media accounts.
-It looks like Corey may have moved on with another hot blonde, but then, maybe they are just friends.

 @CBSBigBrother reunion, @coreybrooks34 missed you brother! pic.twitter.com/Pw8JYG6Xrk